14mthalvorson/etf-screener/README.md

 Overall "Martin" Score (out of 14): 10
 ```

-### Example 2: Find the weighted median financial metrics for QQQ.
+### Example 2: Display an ETF with the metrics of your choice.

 Rather than just relying on the metrics in the health summary, you can also select your own metrics to output.